Skip to Navigation Skip to Content

 0–40: Oligotrophic

-relatively low in plant nutrients, with abundant oxygen in the deeper parts.
+relatively low in plant nutrients, with abundant oxygen in deeper waters.

 40-50: Mesotrophic